AzmatFayaz/ReactApi/README.md

-# React App
+# Location Info
-   React APP that provides you weather information and restraunts around you by entering the City Name.<br/>
+   Location Info  that provides you weather information and restraunts around you by entering the City and Country Name.<br/>

 **Setup**